Check The biggest AI products database

 Conversely, more price-sensitive leisure travelers benefit from lower prices by booking in advance.
 Seasonal discounts and promotional offers are also employed to manage demand and fill seats efficiently.

 This approach not only ensures that the airline operates at maximum capacity but also strategically segments the market to extract the maximum possible price from different customer segments, effectively enhancing their market share and economic surplus while adapting to the elastic sub-markets within the travel industry.
+Airlines must also consider their profit margin and customer acquisition cost when setting dynamic prices to ensure long-term profitability.

-Example 2: Personalized Pricing in Online Retail
+Example 2: Personalized pricing in online retail

 In online retail, companies leverage personalized pricing as a strategic approach to price discrimination.
 This technique involves setting different prices for the same product based on individual consumer data.